 11. Tifosi Swank

-This is another piece of equipment that should be high on your list no matter what weather you’re planning on running in.
-Eye protection can’t be understated, and these ones are well-priced as well as effective.
+This is another piece of equipment that should be high on your list no matter what weather you’re planning on running in. the importance of eye protection can’t be understated, and these ones are well-priced as well as effective.

 If you’ve had trouble keeping sunglasses on your face while running, these ones should surprise you.
 Hydrophilic rubber nose and ear pieces keep them right where they should be while you’re moving and sweating.